GuillaumeHolley/BloomFilterTrie/README.md

 # BFT: Bloom Filter Trie

 This repository contains the source code of the Bloom Filter Trie (BFT) library.
 The BFT is an alignment-free, reference-free and incremental succinct data structure for colored de Bruijn graphs.
-It is based on the *burst trie* and use Bloom filters for efficient trie and graph traversals.
-The data structure indexes k-mers and their colors based on a new representation of trie vertices that compress and index shared substrings.
+It is based on the burst trie and use Bloom filters for efficient trie and graph traversals.
+The data structure indexes *k*-mers and their colors based on a new representation of trie vertices that compress and index shared substrings.
 A typical application of the BFT is pan-genome indexing.

 ## Dependencies